docker-library/commit-warehouse/bonita/7.0.0/README.md

 	docker run --name=bonita -e "TENANT_LOGIN=tech_user" -e "TENANT_PASSWORD=secret" -e "PLATFORM_LOGIN=pfadmin" -e "PLATFORM_PASSWORD=pfsecret" -d -p 8080:8080 bonita

 If you do so, you can access to the portal on http://localhost:8080 and login using : tech_user / secret

+# User Feedback

+## Issues

+If you have any problems with or questions about this image, please contact us through a GitHub issue

+## Contributing

+You are invited to contribute new features, fixes, or updates, large or small; we are always thrilled to receive pull requests, and do our best to process them as fast as we can.